 She was, however, the ultimate in luxury, and an icon of the sort of over-reaching ambition and ultimate fall that the Greek tragic playwrights called "hubris", while her wreckage, slowly consumed by metal-eating bacteria, is a site of submarine pilgrimage for the elite.

 We are clinking a glass to the Titanic and her victims with a tastefully chosen Ice Maiden.

 Tree planting days are ten a penny around the world today, now everyone appreciates how important trees are to the environment.

 Trees absorb carbon dioxide, helping prevent global warming, reduce soil erosion, and soak up water that could otherwise cause catastrophic flooding.
 In 1594, however, when none of this was known, the idea of planting trees to protect the environment was forward-thinking indeed.
 This is when the world's first documented arbor plantation festival was organized by the mayor of Mondoñedo, a small town in the Galician province of Lugo, Spain.

-But in it is a US politician from Nebraska who we really have to thank for promoting and establishing this concept - on this day in 1872 Julius Sterling Morton persuaded Americans to plant as many as a million trees on the first ever Arbor Day.
+But it is a US politician from Nebraska who we really have to thank for promoting and establishing this concept - on this day in 1872, Julius Sterling Morton persuaded Americans to plant as many as a million trees on the first-ever Arbor Day.

 Arbor Day dates vary around the world according to tree-planting seasons and here in the UK that season has just passed and the trees are already in blossom.
 However, we'll still going to plant a sapling to mark the occasion.
 As for what cocktail to toast Mr Morton, both the Pear Tree Cocktail and the Fruit Tree Daiquiri seem appropriate.